ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 # Rolling updates & rollbacks

-In practice, you eventually want to change what's running in your cluster.
+You will eventually want to change what's running in your cluster.
 Maybe you're upgrading nginx, or maybe pushing a new vesion of your code.
 Kubernetes has tools for doing this.

 ## Launch your Deployment and Service